bbensaid30/COptimizers/README.md

 * Straining: the function to run a stochastic training
 * test: test of deterministic algorithms on analytical benchmarks
 * tirage: run in parallel and store a lot of training results for deterministic optimizers (different initializations)
+* training: the function to run a deterministic training
 * utilities: some useful functions

 ## How to run it ?
 A makefile is given as a example as well as for the shaman version.
 Some installations are needed: Eigen3, EigenRand and Shaman (well explained in the corresponding gits).
 The folder "Mains" provide a lot of examples: how to use the test files, use real datasets, ...
+To know which hyperparameters correspond to a certain optimizer, see its definition in the .h files.